Archaeology of Australia: Research and investigations

-The change in sea levels means that the first settlements located on the coast would have been submerged.
+Rising sea levels at the beginning of the Holocene mean that the first settlements located on the coast would later have been submerged.

 With the settlement of Australia, it is most probable that Australian Aboriginal and Torres Strait Islander people first settled on the northern coast, as this is the area closest to Asia.
 However, the actual spread of people and the settlement of the continent is debated, with three major models put forward: